Carol Bartha: Club career

 Bartha was born on 19 September 1923 in Oradea, Kingdom of Romania.
 He started playing football at Ciocanul București, making his Divizia A debut on 8 September 1946 under coach Béla Guttmann in a 2–0 home win over CFR București.
 In 1948, Bartha joined the newly founded club Dinamo București where on 21 November 1948, coach Coloman Braun-Bogdan played him for the entire duration of the first ever CSCA – Dinamo derby that ended with a 1–0 victory.
 His first performance with the club was reaching the 1954 Cupa României final where coach Angelo Niculescu used him the entire match in the eventual 2–0 loss to Metalul Reșița.
 Then in the following season he helped the club win its first title, being used by Niculescu in 11 matches in which he scored four goals.
-In 1957, Bartha returned to his hometown to play for Progresul Oradea where on 3 October 1957 he made his last Divizia A appearance in a 3–2 home loss to Energia Recolta Târgu Mureș, having a total of 168 matches with 60 goals in the competition.
+In 1957, Bartha returned to his hometown to play for Progresul Oradea where on 3 October 1957 he made his last Divizia A appearance in a 3–2 home loss to Energia Recolta Târgu Mureș, totaling 168 matches with 60 goals in the competition.
 He ended his career in 1961 after playing in the Romanian lower leagues for Voința Oradea.